Everything You Need to Know About Hearing Aid Costs

 Does Insurance Pay for Hearing Aids?

 Roughly 40 percent of Americans tap into third-party payment assistance when covering the cost of hearing aids.
 You should check with your insurance provider to see if any financial assistance is available for your hearing aid.
-Most insurance plans feature some type of hearing aid coverage, covering about 85 percent of the total hearing aid cost.
+Most insurance plans feature some hearing aid coverage, covering about 85 percent of the total hearing aid cost.
 That applies only every few years.

 If you’re still concerned about affording hearing aids, there are a few ways that some older adults can qualify for free hearing aids.